ihmwg/python-ihm/README.md

 This is a Python package to assist in handling [mmCIF](http://mmcif.wwpdb.org/) and [BinaryCIF](https://github.com/dsehnal/BinaryCIF) files compliant with the [integrative/hybrid modeling (IHM)](http://mmcif.wwpdb.org/dictionaries/mmcif_ihm.dic/Index/) extension.
-It works with Python 2.6 or later (Python 3 is fully supported).
+It works with Python 2.7 or Python 3.

 Please [see the documentation](https://python-ihm.readthedocs.org/) or some